Do Prescription Medications Work for Weight Loss?

 That way you can actually keep the weight off that you’ve lost!

 We also know that Naltrexone can help balance hormones such as insulin.

-Naltrexone itself isn’t FDA approved for weight loss but it is found in a combination weight loss medication which is FDA approved.
+Naltrexone itself isn’t FDA-approved for weight loss but it is found in a combination weight loss medication that is FDA-approved.

 That medication is known as Contrave and it contains a combination of naltrexone and bupropion.

 If you are having trouble getting your doctor to prescribe naltrexone by itself then you might have better luck getting him or her to prescribe Contrave due to its FDA approval.

 Researchers and pharmaceutical companies wouldn’t spend millions of dollars to advertise a medication that doesn’t work and I’ve had a lot of success using naltrexone by itself for purposes of weight loss.